 When you start this batch file, the IPX client will be started along with Armada.
 This means IPX is available right away.
+But for normal operations it is not required.

 Open LAN game

 To create a game in the LAN, you must follow the menu path Multiplayer $\rightarrow$ Local Area Network (TCP/IP) or Local Area Network (IPX) (depending on whether you are using IPX or not).